Navigate-Commerce/Homepage-Banner-Slider/README.md

 # Navigate Commerce Homepage-Banner-Slider module for Magento 2
 Add multiple homepage banner sliders in the Magento 2 backend and display them on the homepage.
-This module will also allow you to upload separate image for mobile device.

 ## How to install Navigate_HomepageBannerSlider module